Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-teach-dog-basic-tricks.md

 4. Reward when they complete the circle
 5. Practice both directions separately, then teach them to respond appropriately

-## Troubleshooting Common Training Issues
+## Troubleshooting common training issues

 ### Problem: Dog Won't Focus

 **Solutions:**
-- **Increase treat value:** Use better treats for training sessions
+- Increase treat value: Use better treats for training sessions
-- **Reduce distractions:** Train in quieter environments occasionally
+- Reduce distractions: Train in quieter environments occasionally
-- **Shorten sessions:** 5-10 minutes is better than dragging on
+- Shorten sessions: 5-10 minutes is better than dragging on
-- **Practice before meals** when dogs are more motivated by treats
+- Practice before meals** when dogs are more motivated by treats
-- **Ensure adequate exercise:** Tired dogs train better
+- **Ensure adequate exercise: Tired dogs train better

 ### Problem: Dog Gets Frustrated

 **Solutions:**
-- **Reduce difficulty:** Go back to easier versions of the trick
+- Reduce difficulty: Go back to easier versions of the trick
-- **Increase reward rate:** Reward smaller successes, not just the final behavior
+- Increase reward rate: Reward smaller successes, not just the final behavior
-- **Add breaks:** Take play breaks between training sessions
+- Add breaks: Take play breaks between training sessions
-- **End on success:** Always finish with a repetition your dog can do successfully
+- End on success: Always finish with a repetition your dog can do successfully
-- **Stay positive:** Frustration shows in your voice and affects your dog
+- Stay positive: Frustration shows in your voice and affects your dog

 ### Problem: Dog Won't Perform Tricks Without Treats

 **Solutions:**
-- **Phase out treats gradually:** Don't stop abruptly
+- Phase out treats gradually: Don't stop abruptly
-- **Use variable reinforcement:** Reward 4 out of 5 times, then 3 out of 5, etc.
+- Use variable reinforcement: Reward 4 out of 5 times, then 3 out of 5, etc.
-- **Add other rewards:** Verbal praise, petting, playtime
+- Add other rewards: Verbal praise, petting, playtime
-- **Practice spontaneous asking:** Ask for tricks throughout the day, not just in training sessions
+- Practice spontaneous asking: Ask for tricks throughout the day, not just in training sessions
-- **Be patient:** Treat independence takes time to develop
+- Be patient: Treat independence takes time to develop

 ### Problem: Dog Only Performs Tricks in Training Rooms

 **Solutions:**
-- **Gradual environment change:** Practice in the hallway, then yard, then park
+- Gradual environment change: Practice in the hallway, then yard, then park
-- **Add one distraction at a time:** Don't overwhelm with multiple new factors
+- Add one distraction at a time: Don't overwhelm with multiple new factors
-- **Reward every repetition initially** in new environments
+- Reward every repetition initially** in new environments
-- **Return basics:** Sometimes go back to easier versions of tricks in new spaces
+- **Return basics: Sometimes go back to easier versions of tricks in new spaces
-- **Practice everywhere:** Ask for tricks during walks, at the park, on visits
+- Practice everywhere: Ask for tricks during walks, at the park, on visits

-## Training Schedule Recommendations
+## Training schedule recommendations

 **Daily training:**
-- **10-15 minutes total** of active training sessions
+- 10-15 minutes total** of active training sessions
 - **Split into 2-3 shorter sessions** for better focus
 - **Reinforce spontaneously** throughout the day (not in formal sessions)

-**Progression:**
+**Progression:
-- **Week 1:** Master one basic trick thoroughly
+- Week 1: Master one basic trick thoroughly
-- **Week 2:** Add second basic trick while maintaining first
+- Week 2: Add second basic trick while maintaining first
-- **Week 3:** Continue basics, add second trick variations
+- Week 3: Continue basics, add second trick variations
-- **Week 4:** Practice in different environments with increasing distractions
+- Week 4: Practice in different environments with increasing distractions

 **Maintenance:**
 - **Practice all learned tricks每周至少几次**, even after mastered